marattagian/node-cli-game/README.md

 # CLI Quiz Game
-A simple CLI made with node, which uses some good looking dependencies.
+A simple CLI made with node anduses some good looking dependencies.